TritonDataCenter/containerpilot/README.md

 - `fdc6:238c:c4bc::/48` : Match the first IP that is contained within the IPv6 Network
 - `inet` : Match the first IPv4 Address (excluding `127.0.0.0/8`)
 - `inet6` : Match the first IPv6 Address (excluding `::1/128`)
+- `static: 192.168.1.100` : Use this Address.
+Useful for all cases where the IP is not visible in the container

 Interfaces and their IP addresses are ordered alphabetically by interface name, then by IP address (lexicographically by bytes).